AlexanderPaulStevens/uncertainty/README.md

 The loss functions used in "Learning" can be found in "Loss_functions".

+## Data
+Data sources and required preprocessing steps can be found in the repository "https://github.com/hansweytjens/predictive-process-monitoring-benchmarks".

 ## PyTorch
 Our neural networks are built with PyTorch.
 Information and installation instructions can be found on https://pytorch.org/.